VMS Software Bootcamp 2024 Agenda

 VSI is working together with Oracle to bring OpenVMS natively to the cloud.
 In this session we will tell you about our progress in this project.

-Salon I: Getting help from VSI on your Migration, Rafael Martin
+Salon I: Getting help from VSI on your Migration, Rafael Martins

 Salon J: Preserving Electronic Evidence on OpenVMS, Robert Gezelter